Sichao-Li/sichao-li.github.io/_teaching/2019-teaching-anu.md

 Responsibilities
 ======
-I have been actively involving in various teaching, support of learning activities and supervising since 2019.
+I have been actively involving in various teaching, support of learning activities and supervising, over *400* hours since 2019.
 I led labs and tutorials for groups of 20~40 undergraduate and  postgraduate students in various computing courses, including *Foundations of Computing*, *Introduction to Database Concepts*, *Relational Database*, and *Computer Vision*.

 In these sessions, which typically ran for two hours, I delivered